Asymmetric matter from $B-L$ symmetry breaking: The model

-The gauge symmetry is broken as\bc \ec where the first step implies the matter parity $W_P$, while the second step yields the electric charge $Q=T_3+Y$.
-The matter parity conserves the VEV of $\varphi$, i.e. $W_P \La=\La$, where $W_P=e^{i\al (B-L)}$ is a $U(1)_{B-L}$ transformation.
-We obtain $e^{i2\al}=1$, implying $\al=k\pi$ for $k=0,\pm1,\pm2,\cdots$ Considering the residual symmetry for $k=3$, we get $W_P=(-1)^{3(B-L)}$.
+It is clear that the only quarks transform nontrivially under the quotient group $Z_3$.
+Therefore, the theory automatically conserves $Z_3$ because of $SU(3)_C$ symmetry; in other words, $Z_3$ is accidentally conserved by $SU(3)_C$.
+Neglecting the quotient group $Z_3$, the residual symmetry $W_P$ is already defined by $Z_2=\{1,p^3\}$.
+In other words, considering the residual symmetry for $k=3$, we get $W_P=(-1)^{3(B-L)}$.
 The matter parity is conveniently rewritten as \be W_P=(-1)^{3(B-L)+2s}\ee after multiplying the spin parity $(-1)^{2s}$, which is conserved by the Lorentz symmetry.

+At this step, $W_P$ is odd, if for boson, and for fermion.
+In view of $W_P$, the field $N_R$ that has $B-L=0$ is the minimal solution for dark fermions, while the field $\chi$ that has $B-L=1$ (where the conjugated $\chi$ has $B-L=-1$) is the minimal solution for dark scalars.
+Here notice that the bosonic solution for $B-L=\pm 1/3$ was not interpreted, since it disturbs the quotient $Z_3$ group, not ensured by $SU(3)_C$.

-The notation ``W'' means particles that have ``wrong'' $B-L$ number and odd under the matter parity (i.e. $W_P=-1$), say $N_R$ and $\chi$, called wrong particles.
-All the other particles, including the standard model, $\nu_R$, $\varphi$, and $U(1)$ gauge (called $Z'$) fields, are even under the matter parity (i.e. $W_P=1$), which have normal $B-L$ number or differ from that number by even unit as $\varphi$ does, called normal particles.
+Moreover, the notation ``$W$'' means particles that have ``wrong'' $B-L$ number and odd under the matter parity (i.e. $W_P=-1$), say $N_R$ and $\chi$, called wrong particles.\footnote{Namely, they have basic $B-L$ charge---not counting for charge addition due to the cyclic property of residual symmetry---different from the standard model definition.} All the other particles, including the standard model, $\nu_R$, $\varphi$, and $U(1)_{B-L}$ gauge (called $Z'$) fields, are even under the matter parity (i.e. $W_P=1$), which have normal $B-L$ number or differ from that number by even unit as $\varphi$ does, called normal particles.
 They are summarized in Table~\ref{tb1}.

 It is easily realized that the $\chi$ vacuum value vanishes, $\langle \chi \rangle =0$, due to the matter parity conservation.
 Also, the lightest wrong particle (LWP) between $N_R$ and $\chi$ is absolutely stabilized responsible for dark matter.
-The new observation is that $\nu_R$ couples both $N \chi$ and $e\phi$, through the complex Yukawa couplings, $h^\nu$ and $y$, respectively.
+Furthermore, the new observation is that $\nu_R$ couples both $N \chi$ and $e\phi$, through the complex Yukawa couplings, $y$ and $h^\nu$, respectively.
 Hence, the asymmetric dark and normal matter can be simultaneously produced by CP-violating decays of $\nu_R$, in the same manner of the standard leptogenesis.
 Of course, the $\nu_R$ fields are generated after cosmic inflation derived by the inflaton $\varphi$---the scalar field that breaks $B-L$---which also induces the neutrino seesaw masses.
 Let us see.